ngshiheng/six-percent/README.md

 # Six Percent
 This is a bot which helps to automatically purchase ASNB Fixed Price UT units by solving the given CAPTCHA using Tesseract OCR.

 Currently this bot supports up to 3 fixed price unit trust at the moment:
 - ASM (Malaysia)
 - ASM2 (Wawasan)
 - ASM3 (1Malaysia)

 ## Problem statement: Why do we need this bot?
 - If there is no units available, you will never ever able to purchase new units or opening up a new account.
-- You need to be able to solve the CAPTCHA automatically for every purchase attempt
+- You need to be able to solve the CAPTCHA automatically for every purchase attempt.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the required modules for this project.